blackcoffeerobotics/gazebo-ros-actor-plugin/README.md

 The `gazebo_ros_actor_plugin` package contains a plugin for **Gazebo Harmonic** and **ROS2** that enables dynamic control of actors in simulation.
 The plugin allows you to control actors using either position or velocity commands.

-**Migration Note:** This package has been migrated from ROS1 Noetic + Gazebo Classic 11 to ROS2 Jazzy + Gazebo Harmonic.
-See `MIGRATION.md` for details.

 ## System Requirements